The Dignity and Demeanor of Discipleship

 Make Yourself an Honest Man

 Honesty and integrity are the first steps to greatness.
-There are many examples of integrity in the lives of those around us—are you one of them?
+There are many examples of integrity around us—are you one of them?

 Let Every Man Deal Honestly